iknotank/Roblox-Ally-Bot-1/readme.md

 - Ensure you have the necessary permissions to access the Roblox API for the intended group.
 - Double-check the correctness of the provided cookie.
 - Proxy must support HTTP protocol

-# Extra Services
-- To host this code 24/7 [Cost: 1000 Robux].
-- For Premium Proxy List [100 Robux per 10 Proxy]
-- For a Mass Group bot Member [100 Robux per 20 members].

 DM on Discord for more information:  `_mrunknown_`